Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-32-deep-wounds.md

 Ava sipped her hot chocolate just once, and then a mad rush swept her up and compelled her to set the drink down and tell him *everything*.

-She left out the classified stuff, obviously, but he was spared nothing else---the words were just overflowing and relentless like a year’s worth of rainfall and the dam had just given way.
+She left out the classified stuff, obviously, but he was spared nothing else - the words were just overflowing and relentless like a year’s worth of rainfall and the dam had just given way.
 There was no crying or stammering or self-pity this time, just a steady litany of the facts.
 What happened, when, how she felt about it… everything she could share was shared, and Gyotin listened to every word with his ears up and forward..

 Reaching the present moment felt like running off a cliff.
 She wanted to keep going, but there was nothing there to draw on, and she covered for the strange floating feeling of having run out of story to tell by picking up her mug and sipping it.